We review the numerous steps Gov. Haslam and TN lawmakers took during the 2018 legislative session.

 Tennessee's capacity for addiction treatment is lower than the demand and out of sync with the geography of the opioid epidemic.

 Tennessee has responded to the opioid epidemic by limiting the supply of prescriptions.
-But reducing demand for opioids means addressing addiction.
+Reducing demand means addressing addiction.